zdravkov/kendo-docs/api/web/grid.md

 ### columns.field `String`

-The field which the column will display.
+The field to which the column is bound.
+The value of this field is displayed by the column during data binding.

 #### Example - specify the column field